htminuslab/Efinix_T20_Dev_Board/Examples/README.md

 ## 7.7 Efinix Sapphire Lite core

 Efinix has it own fully configurable RISC-V core based on the [award winning](https://riscv.org/blog/2018/12/risc-v-softcpu-contest-highlights/) [VexRISCV](https://github.com/SpinalHDL/VexRiscv) core.
 In addition to the core Efinix provide an easy to use Eclipse IDE.
 For this demo I selected the "lite" configuration with a single UART and the "uartEchodemo" example pre-loaded into memory (64KByte).
 To reduce the number of files I have stripped most of the IP files and just kept the files required to synthesise the core and to run RTL/Gatelevel sim.
-Re-generating the full core is easy to.
+Re-generating the full core and restoring all the files is easy to do.

 Here are some push-button synthesis results (all default values used in Efinity)